3.4.1. Lists¶

 References to subsequences of a list are called slices.

-List can be concatenated to make longer lists:
+List can be concatenated a longer lists:

 >>> X + Y # Concatenation!